Brubaker, Bucs open doubleheader with 7-0 win over Rockies

 PITTSBURGH (AP) — JT Brubaker tossed six shutout innings to help the Pittsburgh Pirates win the first game of a seven-inning doubleheader against the Colorado Rockies 7-0 on Saturday.

 Brubaker (4-4) allowed only two hits until the sixth inning, when Raimel Tapia had a leadoff single and C.J.
 Cron was hit by a pitch to load the bases with one out.
-Charlie Blackmon and Brendan Rodgers flew out to end the inning.
+Charlie Blackmon and Brendan Rodgers flied out to end the inning.

+“I wanted it (the seventh inning), of course,” Brubaker said.
+“It’s (manager Derek Shelton’s) decision in the end.
+I told him I wanted it, but I knew his mind was made up.
+That was fine with me.”

 The right-hander gave up four hits with five strikeouts before being relieved by Chasen Shreve in the seventh.
 Brubaker recovered from his previous two starts, when he allowed five runs in 5 2/3 innings against the St. Louis Cardinals on May 18 and surrendered seven in 5 1/3 to the Atlanta Braves five days later.